 Additionally, we look at the type of injury you suffered and how serious it is.
 While some people suffer injuries they can recover from in six months to a year, others may have suffered disabling injuries that may last a lifetime.
 Based on the type of injury and the severity, we look at past and future medical expenses, past and future lost wages or diminished earning capacity.
 The duration of pain and suffering also will be considered for the case value.

-For more information or to find out how much your case should be worth after suffering injuries in a Georgia drunk driving accident, call the Law Offices of Shane Smith today at 770-HURT-999 or (866) 979-1629.
+For more information or to find out how much your case should be worth after suffering injuries in a Georgia drunk driving accident, call Shane Smith Law today at 770-HURT-999 or (866) 979-1629.
 Request your free consultation with a knowledgeable Atlanta DUI victim lawyer to discuss your case.
 Also, be sure to request a complimentary copy of our book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents.